-- 0 Normal operating position - 1 Qmax position: The main pumps remain in maximum delivery position. - 2 Qmin position: The main pumps remain in Qmin position i.e. minimum oil delivery to the hydraulic system.
+- 0 Normal operating position - 1 Qmax position: In this position the Qmin control is by-passed and the main pumps move to maximum delivery position. - 2 Qmin position: In this position the main pumps remain in Qmin position i.e. minimum oil delivery to the hydraulic system.

-Make sure that the switch (S155) is set to "0" position as soon as the testing and adjusting procedures of the hydraulic system are finished.
+Make sure that the switch (S155) is set to -0- position as soon as the testing and adjusting procedures of the hydraulic system are finished.